rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_connection.md

 - Garnish the cocktail with a twist of orange peel to add a bright citrus flavor to the drink.
 Simply twist a small piece of orange peel over the top of the cocktail and drop it into the glass.

-## Alcohol-free alternative to a French Connection
+## Alcohol-free alternative to the French Connection

 One alcohol-free alternative to the French Connection could be the "French Berry Delight".
 This drink can be made by mixing 2 parts cranberry juice, 1 part raspberry syrup, and 1 part orange juice.
 Shake the mixture with ice and strain into a martini or rocks glass.
 Garnish with a slice of orange or a raspberry and enjoy your fruity and refreshing French Berry Delight.